-- The actuarial valuation is prepared at the request of the WPERP.
-Segal is not responsible for the use or misuse of its report, particularly by any other party. - Except where otherwise noted, Segal did not perform an analysis of the potential range of future financial measures.
+The actuarial valuation is prepared at the request of the WPERP.
+Segal is not responsible for the use or misuse of its report, particularly by any other party.

+Except where otherwise noted, Segal did not perform an analysis of the potential range of future financial measures.
 The actual long-term cost of the plan will be determined by the actual benefits and expenses paid and the actual investment experience of the plan.
+Future contribution requirements may differ from those determined in the valuation because of:

+- Differences between actual experience and anticipated experience; - · Changes in actuarial assumptions or methods; and - · Changes in plan provisions.

+Some actuarial results in this report are not rounded, but that does not imply precision.

-Future contribution requirements may differ from those determined in the valuation because of: - Differences between actual experience and anticipated experience; - Changes in actuarial assumptions or methods; and - Changes in plan provisions. - If the WPERP is aware of any event or trend that was not considered in this valuation that may materially change the results of the valuation, Segal should be advised, so that we can evaluate it. - Segal does not provide investment, legal, accounting, or tax advice.
+If the WPERP is aware of any event or trend that was not considered in this valuation that may materially change the results of the valuation, Segal should be advised, so that we can evaluate it.

+Segal does not provide investment, legal, accounting, or tax advice.
 Segal's valuation is based on our understanding of applicable guidance in these areas and of the plan's provisions, but they may be subject to alternative interpretations.
 The WPERP should look to their other advisors for expertise in these areas.

-As Segal has no discretionary authority with respect to the management or assets of the plan, it is not a fiduciary in its capacity as actuaries and consultants with respect to the plan.
+As Segal has no discretionary authority with respect to the management or assets of the WPERP, it is not a fiduciary in its capacity as actuaries and consultants with respect to the WPERP.